-Appropriate shore excursions can vary by age and interest, so we've broken out our favorite types of kid-friendly cruise activities by age group.
+Appropriate shore excursions can vary by age and interest, so we've broken out our favourite types of kid-friendly cruise activities by age group.
 Many of these excursions can be booked directly through your ship, but plenty of them can be arranged on your own, sometimes saving you money.
 Some require nothing more than a walk or quick cab ride to a local beach, zoo or attraction.

 Kids Ages 7 and Under